Oulu

 Oulu's neighbouring municipalities are: Hailuoto, Ii, Kempele, Liminka, Lumijoki, Muhos, Pudasjärvi, Tyrnävä and Utajärvi.
 Oulu is the third northernmost city in the world with a population of over 100,000, after Murmansk and Norilsk in Russia.

 Due to its large population and geopolitical, economic and cultural-historical position, Oulu has been called the "capital of Northern Finland".
 Oulu is also considered one of Europe's "living labs", where residents experiment with new technologies (such as NFC tags and ubi-screens) on a community-wide scale.
 Although only in the top 2% of universities, the University of Oulu is regionally renowned in the field of information technology.
 Oulu has also been very successful in recent city image surveys; in a study published by the Finnish Economic Survey in 2008, Oulu received the best image rating among large cities in the country, including ratings from respondents in all provinces.
 In the 2023 T-Media survey, Oulu was tied with Kuopio as the second most attractive city in Finland, while Tampere was ranked first.
 In 2025, Oulu had the cleanest air quality among all European cities according to European Environment Agency (EEA).

 Once known for wood tar and salmon, Oulu has become a major high-tech centre, particularly in IT and wellness technology.
 In 2024, Oulu placed third in the European Commission’s Capital of Innovation Awards (iCapital) in the Rising Innovative Cities category.
 Other important industries include wood processing, chemicals, pharmaceuticals, paper and steel.

-Oulu has been selected as the European Capital of Culture for 2026.
+Oulu has been selected as the European Capital of Culture for 2026 together with Trenčín, Slovakia.

 Etymology

 The city is named after the river Oulujoki, which originates in the lake Oulujärvi.
 There have been a number of other theories for the origin of the name Oulu.
 One possible source is a word in the Sami language meaning 'flood water', but there are other suggestions.
 At minimum, the structure of the word requires that, if originally given by speakers of a Uralic language, the name must be a derivative.
 In all likelihood, it also predates Finnish settlement and is thus a loanword from one of the now-extinct Saami languages once spoken in the area.

 The most probable theory is that the name derives from the Finnish dialectal word oulu, meaning "floodwater", which is related to e.g. Southern Sami åulo, meaning "melted snow", åulot meaning "thaw" (of unknown ultimate origin).
 Two other word families have also been speculated to be related.
 The first is seen in the Northern Savo dialectal word uula and its Sami counterpart oalli, both meaning "river channel".
-The second is the Uralic root reconstructed as *uwa, meaning "river bed" (reflected as vuo in modern Finnish, also in derivatives such as vuolas "heavy-flowing").
+The second is the Uralic root reconstructed as *uwa, meaning "river bed" (reflected in modern Finnish vuo "flow", and its derivatives, such as vuolas "heavy-flowing").
 To either of these roots, some Sami variety would have to be assumed having added further derivational suffixes.